-A homeowner who is 65, or will become 65 during an assessment year, can get a reduction of \$4,000 in the assessed value of one residence.
-Illinois counties except Cook assess real estate at one-third of market value, so this reduction makes \$12,000 in market value of a residence tax-free in those counties.
-Cook County assesses residences with up to six units at 16% of market value, so the reduction exempts \$25,000 of market value there.
-Special provisions in the law apply to cooperative apartment buildings, residents of life-care facilities, and spouses of persons who formerly qualified but now live in nursing home.
-This exemption is in addition to the general homestead exemption, which allows a reduction of up to \$6,000 in the assessed value of the residence of a taxpayer of any age.
-Application forms can be requested from county assessment offices.
+A homeowner who will be at least 65 by the end of an assessment year can get a reduction in the assessed value of one residence of \$4,000 in counties other than Cook (for taxes paid in 2013), or \$5,000 in Cook County for taxes paid in 2013 and in all counties for taxes paid after 2013.1 Illinois counties except Cook assess real estate at one-third of market value,2 so a \$5,000 reduction will make \$15,000 in market value of a residence tax-free in those counties.
+Cook County assesses residences with up to six units at 10% of market value,3 so the \$5,000 reduction effectively exempts \$50,000 of market value there.
+Special provisions in the law apply to cooperative apartment buildings, residents of life-care facilities, and spouses of persons who formerly qualified but have moved into nursing homes.4 This exemption is in addition to the general homestead exemption,5 which allows a reduction in the assessed value of the residence of a taxpayer of any age of up to \$7,000 in Cook County or \$6,000 in all other counties.6 Application forms can be requested from county assessment offices.